Download a FREE E-Book with 20 Easy Weeknight Dinners

 This simple recipe is endlessly customizable.
 For some added freshness, you can garnish with fresh herbs like fresh parsley, fresh dill or dried dill weed.
 You could also add some thinly sliced green onions or chives.

-a photo of all the ingredients for tuna and egg salad in a bowl next to a photo of the egg salad mixed together in the bowl
+All ingredients for tuna and egg salad in a mixing bowl prior to mixing them together

 Storage